Back to the main page: http://www.sienhoyee.org/

 ______________________________________________________________________________________________

-Law school is nice for several reasons.
-The best among these is that it can instill in the students a certain attitude towards things and a certain methodology in dealing with issues and reality.
-Once you have mastered these, you can do anything you like about society competently.
+1. Law school is nice in several respects.
+The best among these is that it can instill in the students a certain attitude towards things and give them a certain methodology in dealing with issues and reality.
+Once you have mastered these, you can do something you like in society competently, and not necessarily full time in law.

-If you like to read a little about what law and law school life are like, please read:
+3. If you like to read a little about what law and law school life are like, please check these out:

 Scott Turrow, One L (about first year law school life at Harvard).